All Episodes

 This is an unbelievable story.

-I I had I had I had no clue that Princess Di was such a threat to our national security.
+I had no clue that Princess Di was such a threat to our national security.

-Uh I know she was dating a Muslim, but uh we Clinton didn't care about that.
+I know she was dating a Muslim, but Clinton didn't care about that, as we have learned.

 So what was he jealous?

-What was what was going on here?
+What was going on here?

 American intelligence agencies were bugging Princess Diana's telephone over her relationship with a U.S. billionaire.

-That would be Teddy Forstman.
+That would be Teddy Forsman.

-Apparently, U.S. Secret Services have a number of secret files on Diana and her closest associates that are held by the National Security Agency.
+Apparently, U.S. secret services have a number of secret files on Diana and her closest associates that are held by the National Security Agency.

 The reports cannot be released because of, quote, exceptionally grave damage to the national security.

-Now come on, folks, what could this possibly be?
+Now, come on, folks, what could this possibly be?

 What in the world could it possibly be?